Skip to content

 Name When visible Dimensions Description

 ActiveControllerCount After the cluster enters the ACTIVE state.
-Cluster name There can only be one controller active per cluster at any given time.
+Cluster name At any given time, only one controller per cluster can be active.

 BurstBalance After the cluster enters the ACTIVE state.
-Cluster name, broker ID Remaining balance of input/output burst credits for EBS volumes in the cluster.
+Cluster name, broker ID The remaining balance of input/output burst credits for EBS volumes in the cluster.
 Use it to investigate latency or reduced throughput.
-BurstBalance is not reported for EBS volumes when the baseline performance exceeds the maximum burst performance.
+BurstBalance is not reported for EBS volumes when the baseline performance exceeds maximum burst performance.
 For more information, see I/O Credits and Burst Performance

-BytesInPerSec After creating topics.
-Cluster name, broker ID, topic Number of bytes received per second from clients.
+BytesInPerSec After topic creation.
+Cluster name, broker ID, topic Number of bytes received from clients per second.
 This metric applies to each broker and also to each topic.

-BytesOutPerSec After creating topics.
-Cluster name, broker ID, topic Number of bytes sent per second to clients.
+BytesOutPerSec After topic creation.
+Cluster name, broker ID, topic Number of bytes sent to clients per second.
 This metric applies to each broker and also to each topic.

 ClientConnectionCount After the cluster enters the ACTIVE state.
 Cluster name, broker ID, client authentication Number of authenticated active client connections.

 ConnectionCount After the cluster enters the ACTIVE state.
-Cluster name, broker ID Number of authenticated active connections, unauthenticated connections, and inter-broker connections.
+Cluster name, broker ID Number of authenticated active connections, unauthenticated connections, and broker-to-broker connections.

 CPUCreditBalance After the cluster enters the ACTIVE state.
-Cluster name, broker ID This metric can help you monitor the CPU credit balance of brokers.
+Cluster name, broker ID This metric helps you monitor the CPU credit balance for brokers.
 If your CPU usage consistently exceeds 20% of the baseline utilization, you may deplete the CPU credit balance, which could negatively impact cluster performance.
 You can take steps to reduce the CPU load.
 For example, you can reduce the number of client requests or update the broker type to M5 broker type.

 CpuIdle After the cluster enters the ACTIVE state.
 Cluster name, broker ID Percentage of CPU idle time.